V-Ha12/Project-portpolio/Game Recommendations on Steam/Solutions_and_Recommendations.md

   Do games with more reviews generate higher revenue?

+- Key Questions to Address: Does the number of reviews truly reflect a game's popularity?

+Do games with more reviews generate higher revenue?
 **2. Which game is supported on the most operating systems?**
 ````sql
 SELECT TOP 10 title,